Skip to content

 The reality is: Maca root is doing exactly the same thing in both the male and female body.

 It is simply supporting and nourishing the body to encourage a healthy stress response.
 This balanced and healthy stress response keeps everything in check regardless of gender.
-Even though both men and women initially respond to stress in the same way, the specific biochemical reactions (like increased cortisol levels) may manifest and affect them differently.
+Even though both men and women initially respond to stress the same way, the specific biochemical reactions (like increased cortisol levels) may manifest and affect them differently.

 With men being testosterone dominant and women being estrogen dominant, the effects of increased cortisol produces a chain reaction that has an effect directly on all glands which are major hormone producers in the body.
 In simple terms, maca (or any herb used in this situation) will have what you would call an indirect effect on the gender-specific response to the stressor.